MhAllan/TcpServiceCore/README.md

 #### Create the service

-* Implement your contract and attribute with **ServiceBehavoir** attribute, like WCF you can set the InstanceContextMode
+* Implement the contract and attribute the implementing class with **ServiceBehavoir** attribute, like WCF you can set the InstanceContextMode
 * Services must define parameterless constructor
 * When the InstanceContextMode is Single one service instance will be created per host
 * When the InstanceContextMode is PerCall, a new isntance is created for every method call